 One of the key drivers of the continued selloff among stock markets around the world was based on a warning from a World Health Organization official who said the coronavirus may be a permanent fixture.
 It is becoming clear that the new business environment may become the new normal which includes a deglobalisation of society.

-Whatever happens, the shift in the way business works is already happening.
-The opportunities to businesses may be substantial and domain names represent a tried and tested avenue to the online world.
+Whatever happens, the shift in the way businesses work is already happening.
+The opportunities to businesses may be substantial, and domain names represent a tried and tested avenue to the online world.